Find Grad Schools

 30 Yearly Graduations

 The most popular school in the United States for consumer economics students seekinga graduate certificate is Kansas State University.
 Each year, around 20,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,489 per year, while in-state graduate students, on average, pay $10,294 per year.
-During the 2020-2021 academic year, 30 people received their graduate certificate in consumer economics from K -State.
-Of these students, 67% were women and 13% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 30 people received their graduate certificate in consumer economics from K -State.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 42% were women.

 Below are some popular majors that are similar to consumer economics that offer graduate certificates.